New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Carolina's games this year have gone over the total in two out of eight opportunities (25%).

-- Carolina is 3-1 against the spread and 3-1 overall when the team amasses more than 352.9 yards.
+- When Carolina amasses more than 352.9 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year the Panthers have turned the ball over 12 times, while the Patriots have forced 12 turnovers.
+- The Panthers have 12 giveaways this season, while the Patriots have 13 takeaways.

 Home and road insights